Position: kairangahau Māori, consultant and trustee

 Cheri van Schravendijk-Goodman (Te Atihaunui a Papārangi, Ngāti Apa, Ngāti Rangi) operates a whānau business and works as kairangahau Māori across many areas of interest.

-Cheri van Schravendijk-Goodman is a policy advisor in areas of science and environmental planning and projects for Waikato Raupatu River Trust (under Waikato-Tainui Te Kauhanganui Inc.).
+Cheri worked as a policy advisor in areas of science and environmental planning and projects for Waikato Raupatu River Trust (under Waikato-Tainui Te Kauhanganui Inc) from 2008–2015.
 She has interests in environmental science (particularly ethnobotany, restoration and mātauranga pūtaiao), biosecurity and the training and development of iwi at the ‘flaxroots’.

 Initially, Cheri dreamed of being either a veterinarian or a police officer – she loves the outdoors, animals and working with people.
 However, she got distracted during high school and ended up working in hospitality for 5 years.
 The vet dream lingered, and Cheri started taking maths and science papers at Hagley Community College in Christchurch.
 After a second veering off course, Cheri decided to study for a bachelor’s degree in resource studies (which later became the Bachelor of Environmental Management) at Lincoln University.
 That career path was one of the most important steps she took because it gave her a broad background in studies around social science, ecology, biology, physical sciences/geology, water engineering, environmental economics, environmental policy and planning, resource management law and human ecology, and most importantly, it reconnected Cheri with the issues being faced by tangata whenua and their natural resources and the impacts of colonisation on their roles as environmental managers and decision-makers.

 The best work is the most diverse work, and sometimes deviating off track can create the most innovative and exciting results.